pfren1998/SELINA/docs/source/run.md

 In this step, two output files that will be used in the next step will be generated

-- `pre-trained_meta.pkl` : a file containing all parameters of the trained model
+- `pre-trained_params.pt`: a file containing all parameters of the trained model
-- `pre-trained_params.pt`: a files containing the cell types of the reference data
+- `pre-trained_meta.pkl`: a files containing the cell types of the reference data

 ## Predict